nafisa-am/e-commerce-be/README.md

 Steps to follow for installation:

-- Copy repository code and run git clone command on your your machine.
+- Copy repository code and run git clone command on your machine.

 - Install npm packages by running ```npm install``` or ```npm run install```